-Knowing photography lighting basics to light your subject, regardless of the situation you are in, can often be challenging.
-From determining what your flash settings should be, to if you should use a reflector, to the proper placement of your subject in relation to the light, there are numerous items to think about.
+Knowing photography lighting basics to use to light your subject, regardless of the situation you are in, can often be challenging.
+There are several variables to consider, from determining what your flash settings should be, to knowing if you should use a reflector, to using the proper placement of your subject in relation to the light.
 Add a wedding day timeline into the mix, and you can be left feeling quite overwhelmed.
-How can you work with light in a way that helps you create the images you desire?
+How can you work with light in the proper way to help you create images you desire?

 Photography Lighting Basics

 Here at ShootDotEdit, we provide wedding photo edits for professional photographers.
 We also partner with industry leaders to bring you valuable information you can use for your business and photography.
-In our Online Training: How I Lit the Shot: Lighting Tips from Real Wedding Photos, Brett Florens shared his insights on how he uses lighting during every shoot.
-Here are the top 5 tips for lighting in any location from Brett’s Online Training.
+In our Online Training: How I Lit the Shot: Lighting Tips from Real Wedding Photos, Brett Florens shared:

 1. Identify Available Light